Two movies about the Battle of the Bulge which are

 Finally,... everyone is put out of their misery

-The finale of the picture (to stop the panzers from Hessler
+The ending of the picture (to stop the panzers from Hessler

-at the fuel depot), suggest that after that fight the ‘Battle of the Bulge’ was ended,
+at the fuel depot), suggests that after that last fight the ‘Battle of the Bulge’ was ended,

 which is pure nonsense of course.
 German troops could no longer bring up the strength